LobnaEla/Financial-Fraud-Detection/README.md

 # 💳 Financial Fraud Detection using Machine Learning

 This project focuses on detecting fraudulent credit card transactions using machine learning.
-It includes a complete ML pipeline with data preprocessing, advanced feature engineering, model training and evaluation, a RESTful Flask API, and a simple web interface for testing transactions in real-time.
+It includes a complete ML pipeline with data preprocessing, advanced feature engineering, model training and evaluation, a RESTful Flask API, and a simple web interface for testing transactions.

 ---